 Prior creating one of these secret types you need to create a Connected App in Salesforce with enabled OAuth Settings.
-In the API (Enable OAuth Settings) section you need to provide the following Callback URL https://api.
+In the API (Enable OAuth Settings) section you need to provide the following Callback URL https://api.hub.knime.com/oauth2-flows/callback.

-//api./oauth2-flows/callback where

-//base-url> is your Business Hub instance URL, e.g. hub.example.com.
 Note that the hostname must be prefixed with api. in the redirect URI.
 For more information about the used OAuth Authorization Flows in general see the Salesforce documentation.